Becoming a Witch

 Wiccans are taught to create a Book of Shadows.
 What is that?
 It’s basically a book of witchy knowledge.
 Now, personally, I think you can buy yourself a couple of good books on witchcraft and use them for reference.
 I recommend anything by Lisa Chamberlain as her books are comprehensive, accessible, and affordable.
 Plus, you can get apps for things like the Moon phases.
 What a witch’s journal is useful for is recording experiences, feelings, discoveries, quotations, and results of spells or readings.
 It’s a book of self-knowledge, more than anything else, and self-knowledge is fundamental to being a good and effective modern witch.

 Talking about self-knowledge, there’s nothing more empowering than having that confidence that comes from knowing who you are.
-For girls and women who doubt themselves or have issues with their relationships, bodies, and professional lives, the piece, Witchcraft Empowers Women may be useful.
+For girls and women who doubt themselves or have issues with their relationships, bodies, and professional lives, witchcraft that empowers women may be useful.
 And journaling is a tool I recommend heartily in that article.

 Witches and Relationships

-Witches have boyfriends, husbands, wives, girlfriends just like any other member of society.
-Sometimes their partner will share their love of the path and, when this happens, it can be a wonderful thing to be in a magical relationship.
+Witches have boyfriends, husbands, wives, and girlfriends just like any other member of society.
+Sometimes their partner will share their love of the path and when this happens, it can be a wonderful thing to be in a magical relationship.
 Often two people traveling the pagan path together want to announce their commitment to the world.
 Some get married in the traditional way; others prefer a proper old handfasting.
-Usually a handfasting is a short-term commitment for a year and a day.
-Witches are wise enough to know that new-ish relationships have a habit of failing so rather than opt for the full-on church or register office ceremony, they go for the do-it-yourself, renewable handfasting.
+Usually, handfasting is a short-term commitment for a year and a day.
+Witches are wise enough to know that new-ish relationships have a habit of failing, so rather than opt for the full-on church or register office ceremony, they go for the do-it-yourself, renewable handfasting.

 More Itchy Witchy Questions?